Aviation Accident Lawyer

 After you’ve been injured or your loved one has been killed, you will likely receive a settlement offer from the insurance company.
 Because insurance companies are a business, they will likely lowball your offer in hopes that you take it.
 After all, if you don’t, who knows if you will get better compensation, and if you do, just how long will that process take?

 Don’t fall for the insurance company’s tactics.
 As soon as you accept their settlement offer, you forfeit your right to seek greater compensation.
-Instead, call the aviation accident attorneys at Auger & Auger for a free consultation as soon as you receive your offer.
+Instead, call the aviation accident attorneys at Auger & Auger Accident and Injury Lawyers for a free consultation as soon as you receive your offer.

 Our experienced lawyers will evaluate your case and help you determine the best legal path forward.
 If we believe the settlement offer is fair, we’ll let you know.
 However, if we believe we can get you greater compensation, we’ll let you know that too.
 When we take on your case, rest assured that you won’t owe us a dime unless we win.